-Broadcast emails may be used to communicate the following:
+It may be used to communicate the following:

-- Large scale announcements such as the UBC Strategic Plan
+- Large scale announcements such as the UBC strategic plan

-- Updates on high profile topics such as UBC’s Sexual Assault Policy
+- Updates on high profile topics such as UBC’s sexual assault policy

-- Executive appointments/changes
+- Executive appointments/changes at VP level

 - Organizational changes that affect significant numbers of faculty, staff and/or students

-- Campus safety updates/emergency planning
+- Urgent campus safety updates/emergency planning

 - Messages from the President

-When and how broadcast emails are sent
+When and how UBC Broadcasts are sent

 Ownership and approvals

-All broadcast emails must be approved by a member of the UBC Executive or their designated AVP.
 Internal Communications adopts the role of advisor around message content and timing.

 Timeliness: The information must be timely and must have significant importance for the majority of individuals within the intended audience (faculty, staff, students), and/or the operations of the university.

-Broadcast emails sent to faculty, staff or students in the Okanagan only, should be sent via the Global email system.
+Messages intended for faculty, staff or students in the Okanagan only, should be sent via the Global email system.
 Contact the University Relations team for more information.

-Limitations of broadcast email
+Limitations of UBC Broadcast